JX-Master/IndustrialRuins/README.md

 You can download a copy of the program, and share with your friends freely.

+# System Requirements
+OS: Windows 7 and above.
+(Supporting DirectX 11.0)

+Runtime: Visual C++ 2015 Redistributable.

+There should not be any requirement for CPU and Graphics.

 # Guidelines.
 If you can't see the Debug Window, press '`' key, which is often the console key in most game engines.